gramineproject/gramine/Documentation/misc/features.md

 Gramine currently does *not* kill child processes; this is however not a problem in practice because the host OS cleans up these orphaned children.

-All aforementioned system calls follow Linux semantics, bar the mentioned peculiarities.
+All aforementioned system calls follow Linux semantics, barring the mentioned peculiarities.
 However, properties of processes not supported by Gramine (e.g. namespaces, pidfd, etc.) are ignored.

 Gramine does *not* support disassociating parts of the process execution context (via `unshare()` system call).
 Gramine does *not* support comparing two processes (via `kcmp()`).